Radboud-University/osc-nijmegen/docs/_pages/reproducibilitea.md

 - not too technical please--discussion should be accessible to be people of different backgrounds!

 ## Practical info
-The journal club will meet monthly (see dates below) at **15:00**.
+The journal club will meet monthly (usually the 3rd Wednesday of the month; see exact dates below) at **15:00**.
 During the lockdown, meetings take place **online**.
 The person who suggested the topic of discussion will introduce it in 10 minutes or under and then we discuss!
 Meetings will last no longer than an hour.

 In the presentation of the paper/topic of discussion identify:
 - the *problem* the paper addresses